subscript-publishing/subscript/README.md

 By default this also includes breakpoints that can decrement columns as the viewport width decreases until it breaks into single column mode.

-While the `\grid` command gives you access to very fine tuned layout CSS grids:
+While the `\grid` command gives you access to very fine tuned CSS grids:

 ![Where labels](assets/preview-images/grid-layout.png)